leandromoreira/http-video-streaming-troubleshooting/README.md

 # Some devices won't play the "high" resolutions renditions
 > Your expensive smart TV can't play HD (h264) videos.

-Some TVs will present flickering, timing issues and others while playing a normal manifest (i.e. HLS, H264 up until 720p), the solution is just to cut out the higher rendintions.
+Some TVs will present flickering, timing issues and others while playing a normal manifest (i.e. HLS, H264 up until 720p), the solution is just to cut out the higher renditions.
 Since you found what devices can't do well with high resolution you just need **to offer a limited, resolutions lower than X, manifest for that group of devices**.

 # General steps to verify MPEG-DASH or HLS issues